We need to talk about meetings

 1. Attention residue

-Whenever we start a new activity without completing a prior one, we create what might be considered an ‘open loop’ in the brain.
-This causes thoughts about the earlier activity to persist in the mind, even though we are now focused on something else (Leroy, 2009).
+Whenever we start something new without completing something else, we create what might be considered an ‘open loop’ in the brain.
+This causes thoughts about the earlier activity to persist in the mind, even though we're now focused on something else (Leroy, 2009).

 Termed ‘attention residue’, these thoughts interfere with our ability to concentrate on the new task, as part of our attention is snagged on something else.